rbind/yutani/content/post/2019-02-03-enhancing-gather-and-spread-by-using-bundled-data-frames.md

 ### `unbundle()`

 `unbundle()` unbundles columns.
 This operation is almost the opposite of what `bundle()` does;
-one difference is that this adds the name of the bundle as prefix by default in order to avoid name collisions.
+one difference is that this adds the names of the bundle as prefixes in order to avoid name collisions.
 In case the prefix is not needed, we can use `sep = NULL`.